permissionlessweb/cw-headstash/secret-crates/README.md

 - headstash: Update total_amount when additional accepted token is sent, allow claim proportional to distribution amount after each claim.
 - headstash: add option to define recipient other than signer during claim.
 - headstash: add support for claim and authorization of actions performed by an ica-callback contract.
-- headstash: mimic delayed-write-buffer for
+- query: permit query if addr has claimed
     - ~~adding eligible address & amounts~~
     - ~~claiming headstashes~~
     - registering ibc-blooms txs